nvdungx/nvdungx.github.io/_posts/2021-12-17-unified-diagnostic-protocol-overview.md

 * Manufacturing
 * After sale servicing

-&#10233; For software development, diagnostic feature is mostly used for testing and validation.
+&#10233; For software development, diagnostic feature is mostly **used for testing and validation**.
+> `>` Diagnostic function shall be **verified to be conformance** with a specific standards(e.g. using Vector CANDiVa to create a conformance test suites and verify diagnostic function of the target ECU is fulfilled **ISO14229** standards), and after that during software qualification or system verification & validation phase, diagnostic function shall be **used as a medium to verify operation of other features**).

 Beside diagnostic services provide for the external tester tool(OFF Board), vehicle also carry out self diagnostic during its operation(ON Board).
 <figure>